-Recognizing this, a team of computer scientists at Rutgers University set out solve this deceptively difficult problem of transforming Web page content into computer-friendly data.
+Recognizing this, a team of computer scientists at Rutgers University set out to solve this deceptively difficult problem of transforming Web page content into computer-friendly data.

 In 2000, the team founded Connotate to explore the potential of this brilliant idea:

-That same year, a separate team of researchers at the University of Southern California also recognized the limitations of Web scrapers and came up with a similar, approach – use machine learning to detect patterns in websites to deliver a solution that’s reliable and resilient.
+That same year, a separate team of researchers at the University of Southern California also recognized the limitations of Web scrapers and came up with a similar approach – use machine learning to detect patterns in websites to deliver a solution that’s reliable and resilient.